alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/middleware/index.md

 # ClientMiddleware

-Middleware represents different operations involved in the [`SmartAccountClient`](/packages/aa-core/smart-account-client/) pipeline for constructing a user operation given the user inputs by populating the UO with other data including gas fee, paymaster data, etc.
+Middleware represents different operations involved in the [`SmartAccountClient`](/packages/aa-core/smart-account-client/) pipeline for constructing a user operation given the user inputs by populating the UO with other data, including gas fees, paymaster data, etc.

-Each middleware is a function that takes in a user operation object, performs its job to retrieve or compute the data, and populate different fields of user operation to pass onto the next middleware in the pipeline before being signed and sent to the network.
+Each middleware is a function that takes in a user operation object, performs its job to retrieve or compute the data, and populate different fields of the user operation to pass onto the next middleware in the pipeline before being signed and sent to the network.

 ```ts
 export type ClientMiddlewareFn = <TAccount extends SmartContractAccount>(